okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oidc/index.md

 <ApiOperation method="post" url="${baseUrl}/v1/token" />

-This endpoint returns access tokens, ID tokens, and refresh tokens, depending on the request parameters.
+This endpoint returns access tokens, ID tokens, and refresh tokens depending on the request parameters.
 For [password](/docs/guides/implement-password/), [client credentials](/docs/guides/implement-client-creds/), [saml2 assertion](/docs/guides/implement-saml2/overview/)<ApiLifecycle access="ea" />, and [refresh token](/docs/guides/refresh-tokens/) flows, calling `/token` is the only step of the flow.
 For the [authorization code](/docs/guides/implement-auth-code/) flow, calling `/token` is the second step of the flow.

 >  **Note:** This endpoint's base URL varies depending on whether you are using a Custom Authorization Server.
 For more information, see [Composing your base URL](#composing-your-base-url).